SiobhanBaines/MS1-Portfolio/README.md

 #### Other Testing
 I used https://validator.w3.org/ to check my HTML5.
 #### Projects Page
 Validator.w3 shows that h3, h5 and p tags are not valid children of button and from my investigations I believe I need to create a javascript function to enable the click-on feature.
 I want the whole card to act like a button so that it would make the description pop-up in a separate window for the user.
 When the website is viewed on a desktop hovering over the card shows a small text window.
 However, mobile devices do not work in the same way, the card needs to be tapped to view further information.
+During testing one of the buttons was visible at the bottom of one of the cards on a Samsung S10 but not on a Sony L3.

 I used https://jigsaw.w3.org/css-validator/ to check my css.
 I used https://autoprefixer.github.io/ to add in any prefixes I had missed.